Attractor properties for irreversible and reversible interacting particle systems: Abstract

 We consider translation-invariant interacting particle systems on the lattice with finite local state space admitting at least one Gibbs measure as a time-stationary measure.
 The dynamics can be irreversible but should satisfy some mild non-degeneracy conditions.
 We prove that weak limit points of any trajectory of translation-invariant measures, satisfying a non-nullness condition, are Gibbs states for the same specification as the time-stationary measure.
 This is done under the additional assumption that zero entropy loss of the limiting measure w.r.t.~the time-stationary measure implies that they are Gibbs measures for the same specification.

-We also give an alternate version of the last condition such that the non-nullness requirement can be dropped.
-For dynamics admitting a reversible Gibbs measure the alternative condition can be verified, which yields the attractor property for such dynamics.
+We show how to prove the non-nullness for a large number of cases, and also give an alternate version of the last condition such that the non-nullness requirement can be dropped.
+As an application we obtain the attractor property if there is a reversible Gibbs measure.

-This generalizes convergence results using relative entropy techniques to a large class of dynamics including irreversible and non-ergodic ones.
+Our method generalizes convergence results using relative entropy techniques to a large class of dynamics including irreversible and non-ergodic ones.